Dillian Whyte Profile

 Whyte is one of Britain's leading heavyweights and can become mandatory challenger for the WBC world title once again if he avenges his defeat to Povetkin in 2021.

-Dillian Whyte is a British heavyweight boxer who held the WBC interim world title between 2019 to 2020.
+Dillian Whyte is a British heavyweight boxer who currently holds the WBC interim world title for a second time having previously held it between 2019 to 2020.
 The Brixton man is also a former British, WBC Silver and WBO international titlist.

 Whyte, who 'dodged bullets' in Jamaica, moved to the UK at the age of 12 and admitted he struggled to progress at school in London.